robotpy/pynetworktables2js/docs/api_js.rst

     :param key: A networktables key
     :param defaultValue: If the key isn't present in the table, return this instead
     :returns: value of key if present, ``undefined`` or ``defaultValue`` otherwise

+    .. warning:: This may not return correct results when the websocket is not connected

     .. note:: To make a fully dynamic webpage that updates when the robot updates values, it is recommended (and simpler) to use